 A number of the old pebbledash dwellings have been converted for business use, and the village, anchored by the stunning All Souls Cathedral, remains quaint and, at least in the original section, walkable.
 Many new structures were built over the years, including in recent times a large hotel, the Grand Bohemian, and a row of commercial shops, restaurants and condos along Sweeten Creek Road.
 Traffic often is heavy along Hendersonville Road, McDowell Street and Sweeten Creek Road, and it is sometimes backed up by trains at a railroad crossing on Hendersonville Road.
 Street parking is somewhat limited in the main part of Biltmore Village.

 Downtown Asheville The hub of Asheville’s fairly compact and highly walkable Downtown is Pack Square, and most of the city’s major streets radiate out from it: Patton Avenue to the west, Broadway Street to the north, Biltmore Avenue to the south and College Street to the east.
-The Pack Square area is home to a number of popular restaurants, along with the Asheville Art Museum complex (now under total renovation and expansion) and Asheville's first skyscraper, the 1920s-vintage Jackson Building, on the south side of the square and on the west side the BB&T Building, at 18 stories once the region’s tallest office building, but now outgrown by one of the hotel towers at Harrah’s Cherokee Casino & Resort in Cherokee.
+The Pack Square area is home to a number of popular restaurants, along with the Asheville Art Museum complex (now under total renovation and expansion) and Asheville's first skyscraper, the 1920s-vintage Jackson Building, on the south side of the square.
+On the west side is the former BB&T Building, at 18 stories once the region’s tallest office building, but now outgrown by one of the hotel towers at Harrah’s Cherokee Casino & Resort in Cherokee.
 The former office building is currently being converted in a major rehab to a multi-use building, with luxury condos, a boutique hotel, restaurants and retail.
 On the east side is the nicely planned and landscaped Pack Square Park, which faces the elegant Art Deco Asheville City Building designed by Douglas Ellington and the squat Buncombe County Courthouse.
 In warm weather the water fountains in the park are a favorite spot for kids to play.
 On the north side of the square the windows of the I.M.
 Pei company-designed Biltmore Building (now tagged the Merrill Lynch Building) reflects the images of older buildings on the square, including the elegant Jackson Building, one of Asheville’s first skyscrapers.